Oma's No Bean Chili

 The origin of this recipe comes from the Formula Diet (40-30-30) by Joyce & Gene Daust.

-My husband and I loved this so much, it has become one of my best ground beef recipes that I use.
+My husband and I loved this so much, it has become a fall-back when I need something just a bit low-carb.

 I usually make a double batch of this bean-less chili and serve it all week.
 Thankfully, my hubby loves leftovers and this chili seems to taste better the longer it stands. :-)